asap19-eureka-house-ad-green.png

 administrative professional with laptop showing professional development plan to boss

-Wondering how to ask for professional development funding from your boss or organization, whether it's for a professional membership, course, or in-person training event like EA Ignite or the Administrative Professionals Conference (APC)?
+Wondering how to ask for professional development funding from your boss or organization, whether it's for a professional membership, course, or in-person training event like EA Ignite (EAI) or the Administrative Professionals Conference (APC)?

 Rachel Rice: I work with the Corporation for Supportive Housing here in Chicago.
 We provide training, lending, and technical assistance to the providers of supportive housing.
 I have the awesome privilege of leading our administrative coordination department.
 The role of my team is to serve as a business partner between our program, HR, IT, and finance departments.